-Michael Gerhardt is Samuel Ashe Distinguished Professor of Constitutional Law and Director of the UNC Center on Law and Government.
+Michael Gerhardt is Samuel Ashe Distinguished Professor of Constitutional Law.
 He specializes in constitutional conflicts and has written dozens of law review articles and five books, including The Power of Precedent (paperback, Oxford University Press, 2011).
 The Financial Times selected his most recent book, The Forgotten Presidents: Their Untold Constitutional Legacy (Oxford University Press, 2013), as one of its Best Books of 2013.
-Professor Gerhardt is also co-editor (with Eric Lane and former Judge Abner Mikva and Hofstra Law School Dean Eric Lane) of the Fourth Edition of the casebook, The Legislative Process, published by Aspen Law and Business.
+Professor Gerhardt is also co-editor (with former Judge Abner Mikva and Hofstra Law School Dean Eric Lane) of the Fourth Edition of the casebook, The Legislative Process, published by Aspen Law and Business.

 Professor Gerhardt has advised congressional leaders and White House officials on numerous constitutional issues, including judicial nominations, recess appointments, impeachment, and the filibuster.
 In 1992-93, he wrote the judicial selection policy for President Clinton's transition, and in 1998 he was the only joint witness in the House Judiciary Committee's historic hearing on the background and history of impeachment held in conjunction with its consideration of the impeachment of President Clinton.
 In 2003 and 2005, he advised both Senate leaders and the Democratic Policy Committee on the constitutionality of the filibuster.

-Professor Gerhardt frequently participates in academic workshops and colloquia around the country, and he is regularly interviewed as an expert on constitutional law by network and cable television, major newspapers, and National Public Radio.
+Professor Gerhardt frequently participates in academic workshops and colloquia around the country and regularly writes op ads and is interviewed as an expert on constitutional law by network and cable television, major newspapers, and National Public Radio.
 In 1998-99, he was CNN's resident expert throughout President Clinton's impeachment hearings.